 I didn’t think stay-at-home orders would last long term nor think I would struggle.
 And certainly never thought I would become bored.
 I love being in my home after all I have an in-home daycare.
 I am blessed to have a wonderful relationship with my husband, children and there are always little ones everywhere.

 The lockdown was different.
 The big problem – I couldn’t go anywhere.
 I couldn’t visit people.
 I faced exactly what I had dreamt about.
 I had all the time in the world.
 Just what I prayed for.
 So now what was I going to do with all this extra time?
-At first it was exciting.
-I slept in, took naps, and binge watched Netflix like it was my job.
+At first, it was exciting.
+I slept in, took naps, and binge-watched Netflix like it was my job.
 I take everything pretty seriously when it comes to rules – so I became a teacher’s pet.
-The here is what you do to make the best of the pandemic A+ student.
-It would be creative time.
+Here is what you do to make the best of the pandemic A+ student – make it “creative” time.
 It was so restful and fun…for about 30 days.
 I soon found myself staring at the wall and wondering how I would ever survive this time.
 Part of the problem is we had no idea when the end was.
 Would we have a month to be bored or a year?
 Dramatic, I know, but I felt like I was going to die in this trap.

 I had tons of time on my hands.
 I would wake up in the morning, go sit on the couch in silence and look around wondering what was I supposed to do next?
 My creative mind lost its creativity.
 I had no interest in home projects, DIY, crafting or anything.